RobertBlackwell01/frameworks_and_languages_module/technical_report.md

 **HTTP Responses and Handling Requests**

-HTTP responses supply the status codes that communicate the status of the request such as 200 for success and 404 for not found alongside this the headers and body of the content is sent over to supply the browser with useful information that is used to build the site accurately.
-40ish words)
+HTTP responses supply the status codes that communicate the status of the request such as 200 for success and 404 for not found alongside this the headers and body of the content are sent over to supply the browser with useful information that is used to build the site accurately.

 ```JavaScript